-Wartform Critoria: Who are the corried providere implementing th via programa?
-Workforce Criteria: Who are the service · NI/A Program Role Triple P Practitioner Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education High School diploma or Level GED Required Certifications and/or Triple P practitioners must have a background in child development or Training family functioning.
-They must complete both tra ining and accreditation in the Triple P - Level 2 b efore delivering service es.
-All training and materials to deliver the p • • America. / whence · · · · · Program Role Supervisor Maximum Number N/A of Cases KITS Related Job Title or Role Site Supervisor Minimum Education High School diploma or - Level GED Required Certifications and/or 2 years of supervisory experience and/or or supervised working Training experience in the field is recommended.
+Workforce Criteria: Who are the service providers implementing this program?
+Program Role Triple P Practitioner Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education High School diploma or Level GED Required Certifications and/or Triple P practitioners must have a background in child development or Training family functioning.
+They must complete both training and accreditation in the Triple P - Level 2 before delivering services.
+All training and materials to deliver the program must be obtained through Triple P America.

+Program Role Supervisor Maximum Number N/A of Cases KITS Related Job Title or Role Site Supervisor Minimum Education High School diploma or Level GED Required Certifications and/or 2 years of supervisory experience and/or or supervised working Training experience in the field is recommended.
 All staff providing supervision and/or program oversite must have completed both training and accreditation in the Triple P - Level 2.

 Referral Criteria: What are this program's requirements for client referrals and connections?

-Referral Criteria 1: Referrals Triple P Practitioner shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria 1: Referrals Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. -------------------------------- --

-Other Criteria: Are there other program criteria that exist?
+Other Criteria: Are there other progr am criteria that exist?
 Other Criteria 1 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement.
 Other Criteria 2 Obtain Triple P accreditation; the training and accreditation takes 6 to 8 weeks.

+Program Name Code 239

-Program Name Positive Parenting Program (Triple P) - Level 3 Code 239 Program Area Parenting
+Positive Parenting Program (Triple P) - Level 3

+Program Area Parenting